The United States as a Failing State?

 The United States, in its current constitution, seems to be adamant about showing the polar opposite – that even very rich and well-endowed nations can be on track of failing.
 Who would have ever thought that even imaginable?

-This feature was updated by the author on May 29, 2014.
+This feature was updated by the author in June 2015.